lviviol/Regression_1st_Trial/README.md

 1. Investigating into correlation between Model Predicted vs Mean & Median historical prices shows R-Square>90%.
 2. Predicted prices are also closely following historical Mean prices.
 3. Above 2 points suggest this Random Forest Regression analysis is somewhat behaving properly since the model takes average of predictions as output in it's calculation.
 4. However, forward Predicted Prices, i.e. 2025-03 onwards, repeats the pattern of 2024, which is not as expected.
+We expect a flat or rising trend and plan to investigate further.
+5. Special Observation: Spike in transactions and rising prices after 2021, signifying investor confidence, is highly likely due to the country's robust management, coherent actions and open response to the pandemic.
+Higher disposable income of local residents due to limited spending during pandemic period could be another source of drivers for high demand.
+Catalyst effect of low interest rates should not be under estimated too.
 <a href="https://lviviol.github.io/Regression_Modelling_Trial/CorrelationCheck.html" target="_blank">
 Regression Modelling Chart (Click this link to View Interactive Chart)</a>
 <img src="https://github.com/lviviol/Regression_Modelling_Trial/blob/main/CorrelationCheck.png?raw=true" width="800">